 Research has found that children’s sleep bags may have a protective effect against SIDS, since they reduce the incidence of turning to a prone position and prevent bedding from coming up over the face and the head during sleep.

 Baby sleeping bags create a positive sleep association for babies which is comforting to them.
 It is a great addition to the bedtime routine, creating a smoother sleep ritual.

-In a nutshell the key benefits of merino wool which make it ideal for a baby sleep bag are:
+In a nutshell, the key benefits of merino wool which make it ideal for a baby sleeping bag are:

 - 100% natural

 - moisture-wicking and breathable

 - skin friendly: soft and good for sensitive skin

 - fire resistant and natural fire retardant